-5.8.3.1 Debt by Lender: Item 6
+5.10.3.1 Debt by Lender: Item 3

-If the operation had debt at the end of 2011, the table in this item must be completed.
+If the operation had debt at the end of the reference year, the table in this item must be completed.
 Include debt on the operator's house if it was owned by the operation.
-Refer to Section G, Item 1a to determine if the operator's house was owned by the operation and included in assets.
-Record line of credit balances outstanding at the end of 2011 in the same manner as any other conventional loans.
+Refer to Section J, Item 1a to determine if the operator's house was owned by the operation and included in assets.
+Record line of credit balances outstanding at the end of the year in the same manner as any other conventional loans.